 Transportation, Labor, & Industry

-England, Arkansas is located about 30 minutes (drive time) from Little Rock and has close access to an interstate highway system as well as transportation hubs, the Little Rock National Airport, rail connections, and barge shipping on the Arkansas River.
-The port of Little Rock interconnects with 15,000 miles of inland waterways providing neighboring industries with valuable shipping resources.
-The Arkansas River has a 300 foot channel with a nine foot draft that is open year round.
-The port of Little Rock offer a slack water harbor and is the site of a Foreign Trade Zone, allowing manufacturers to import goods duty free until they leave the zone.
-England, Arkansas is within easy driving distance of a large labor pool.
+England is about a 30 minute drive from Little Rock with close access to an interstate highway system.
+Other transportation hubs include the Clinton National Airport, rail connections, and barge shipping on the Arkansas River.
+The Arkansas River has a 300 foot channel with a nine foot draft.
+The Port of Little Rock interconnects with 15,000 miles of inland waterways and offers a slack water harbor.
+The port is also a Foreign Trade Zone, allowing manufacturers to import goods duty-free.

-The New Water Treatment Plant Producses 600 Gallons of softened water per minute....
+The New Water Treatment Plant Produces 600 Gallons of softened water per minute....

 and was designed to meet the needs of potential industrial plants and England residents for the forseeable future.
-Regardless of what type of company needs, any company that chooses to locate in England will find the England will find the England water supply will meet their specifications.
+Any company which chooses to locate in England will find that the England water supply will meet their specifications.
 The water treatment plant manager, the city engineer and the mayor will work together to accomodate and make possible attractive water rates and assist new companies in anyway possible!